Jaswiese/credentials-manager/README.md

 ## Users view
 ![usersDashboard](./readmeResources/users-dashboard.png)
-Users management view od the dashboard for admins, where roles & permissions can be altered
+Users management view of the dashboard for admins, where roles & permissions can be altered
 ## License